open-data-fabric/open-data-fabric/open-data-fabric.md

 Non-Functional:
 - **Transparency** - the method itself should be developed in the open, easy to understand, and reason about.
 - **Timeliness** - the method should aim to minimize the propagation time of data through the transformation pipeline.
+The frequency with which data is presented to consumers should be optimized for their experience and usability, not dictated by limitations of the data pipeline.
 - **Transactionality** - once data is in the system all operations should have [ACID properties](https://en.wikipedia.org/wiki/ACID) and exactly-once semantics.
 - **Decentralization** - there must be no entity in the system with any kind of special privileges over data, or abilities to circumvent any of the above requirements.